 The reasons to do so can include:

-- Maintaining consistency for children: If a couple has children together, keeping the same last name can help maintain consistency and stability for the children, reducing potential confusion or feelings of alienation.
+- Maintaining consistency for children: If a couple has children together, keeping the same last name can help maintain consistency and stability, reducing potential confusion or feelings of alienation.

-- Professional reasons: For individuals who have built a professional reputation under their married name, keeping their last name after divorce may be beneficial for their career.
-Changing their name could lead to confusion among colleagues, clients, or other professional contacts.
+- Professional reasons: For individuals who have built a professional reputation under their married name, keeping their last name after divorce may benefit their career.
+Changing their name could confuse colleagues, clients, or other professional contacts.

-- Administrative ease: The process of changing one's name can be time-consuming and involve updating various documents, accounts, and records.
-Some individuals may choose to keep their name after divorce to avoid the hassle and expense associated with a name change.
+- Administrative ease: Changing one's name can be time-consuming and involves updating various documents, accounts, and records.
+Some individuals may choose to keep their name after divorce to avoid the hassle and expense of a name change.

-- Personal identity: Some people may feel that their married name has become an integral part of their identity, regardless of their marital status.
+- Personal identity: Some people may feel that their married name has become integral to their identity, regardless of their marital status.
 In such cases, they may choose to keep their name as a reflection of their personal growth and experiences during the marriage.

 Changing Your Name During the Divorce Process